nagasudhirpulla/taming_python/blog/skills/folium_markers.md

  See [this](https://nagasudhir.blogspot.com/2021/07/introduction-to-folium-for-interactive.html) post to learn about folium libary basics

 ### Create a simple marker
+You can create a marker on a folium map using ```folium.Marker``` function.
+You can specify the marker
 ```python
 # import folium library
 import folium